JierunChen/Ref-L4/README.md

 ## Introduction

 Referring expression comprehension (REC) involves localizing a target based on a textual description.
 Recent advancements with large multimodal models (LMMs) like CogVLM have achieved high accuracy (92.44% on RefCOCO).
 However, existing benchmarks (RefCOCO, RefCOCO+, RefCOCOg) have high labeling error rates (14%, 24%, and 5% respectively), undermining evaluations.
 We address this by excluding problematic instances and reevaluating LMMs, showing significant accuracy improvements.
-In reponse, we also introduce Ref-L4, a new REC benchmark with:
+We also introduce Ref-L4, a new REC benchmark with:

 - A substantial sample size with 45,341 annotations
 - A diverse range of object categories with 365 distinct types and varying instance scales from 30 to 3,767